There are shocking statistics around the number of businesses that fail. Some sources say as many as 90% don’t make it beyond a few years.

 3. Internal Processes

 If a routine task is done differently by everyone then there may be an inconsistent end product.

 When processes are documented – especially for repetitive tasks – it becomes easier to onboard new staff and maintain product consistency.
 This can be for something as simple as cleaning the office in the evening or as complex as launching a marketing campaign.

 When internal processes aren’t documented, it takes more time to execute plans and arrive at the end goal.
 If you’ve not done so already, start documenting every procedure in your organization – no matter how obvious it seems to be.

 4. Directors (board of directors)

-In many organizations, the board of directors serve an oversight function and help with a long term strategy.
+In many organizations, the board of directors serves an oversight function and helps with a long-term strategy.
 They can also call the executive team to order if things go sideways.

 In other organizations, the board of directors takes a more hands-on approach.
 They’ll help find candidates, make introductions, occupy limited positions within the company, etc.

 Famous board members can also bring a sense of prestige to your organization that you may not otherwise have.

 Whatever approach works for you is fine.
 Keep in mind that board members are often successful in their own right so don’t hesitate to lean on them when the time comes.